 Number three is where ‘Travel Hacking‘ comes in.
-Over the few years that I was planning my big African Adventure, I started learning how to earn credit card rewards points with everyday spending.
+Over the few years that I was planning my big African Adventure, I started learning how to earn credit card rewards points for everyday spending.
 Then I learned how to redeem them for the best value, thanks to the Travel Hacking Cartel.

 - It is all about earning a ‘sign up bonus’.
 Credit card companies want your business.
 They really do.
 Credit card companies partner with airlines, hotels, etc. to offer perks to lure you into their trap.
 Take advantage of these lures.
 You are rewarded with a bonus if you spend X dollars on the card (usually $3,000) within X months (usually 3 months).

 - The next step is to acquire a card for an airline that you already fly.
 These cards give great perks like free checked bags and early boarding!
 When I planned my route to Africa for example, I decided to take the route that United Airlines offered via their partnership with Lufthansa Airlines.
-So, I opened an United Airlines Mileage Plus Explorer card and made sure to earn a big sign-up bonus of 60,000 miles after spending $3000 on the card within the first three months.
+So, I opened a United Airlines Mileage Plus Explorer card and made sure to earn a big sign-up bonus of 60,000 miles after spending $3000 on the card within the first three months.
 This is key.
-Get the sign up bonuses and also wait for a big one (30K points is easy… look for 50-70K!!).
+Get the sign-up bonuses and also wait for a big one (30K points are easy… look for 50-70K!!).
 Earning credit card reward points is easy when you know what to look for and what is worth your time.

 - In addition to airline miles, you can earn free hotel stays.
 Hotel credit cards payout big sign up bonuses.
-The Hilton Honors Surpass Card earned me a 100,000 points as a sign up bonus.
-I don’t stay in hotels often, however I like the idea of a backup plan without having to freak out when travel gets delayed.
+The Hilton Honors Surpass Card earned me 100,000 points as a sign-up bonus.
+I don’t stay in hotels often, however, I like the idea of a backup plan without having to freak out when travel gets delayed.
 My Marriott card gives me a free night on my card anniversary, free breakfast and wifi!
 It really pays for itself.
 I used the Marriott reward points for a hotel at the Johannesburg Airport both upon arrival and before departure from Africa.
 Those were on sale for only 7,500 Marriott points per night!

 In summary, once you get the basics down you can branch out and learn even more tips to maximize your earning potential with credit card reward points.